dasxran/CallForCode2020_CrisisAssistance/source/RN_CrisisAssistance_App/README.md

     }
 ```

-This app has an APK with version code 2 that requests the following permission(s): android.permission.LOCATION, android.permission.RECORD_AUDIO.
+This app has an APK with version code 2 that requests the following permission(s):

+- android.permission.RECORD_AUDIO
+- android.permission.LOCATION

 Apps using these permissions in an APK are required to have a privacy policy set and it is available [here](https://www.privacypolicygenerator.info/live.php?token=FvSONgO5i3JOPbBvpdsLvhDq4DSD8X3R).